 An even greater threat looms on the horizon.
 The World Bank and IMF have offered to loan Ghana $400 million to rebuild the publicly owned and controlled water system—but with a catch: the Ghanaian government must abandon its practice of making wealthy and industrial customers subsidize the cost of water to poor communities.
 In addition, water must be sold at full market rates.

-This arrangement has paved the way for politically powerful, foreign multinational companies, including Vivendi, Saur, and Suez Lyonnaise of France and the U.K.'s Biwater to profit from Ghana's water needs.
-Despite the fact that water privatization has been linked to skyrocketing rates of illness, economic inequity and environmental degradation, the Bush administration backs the IMF and World Bank's policies.
-On the domestic front, President Bush is supporting a proposed law that would require any U.S. community that wants federal money for improving its water system to consider privatization.
+This arrangement paved the way for politically powerful, foreign multinational companies, including Vivendi, Saur, and Suez Lyonnaise of France and the U.K.'s Biwater to profit from Ghana's water needs.
+Despite the fact that water privatization has been linked to skyrocketing rates of illness, economic inequity and environmental degradation, the Bush administration backed the IMF and World Bank's policies.
+President Bush also supported a proposed law that would require any U.S. community that wants federal money for improving its water system to consider privatization.

 Amenga-Etego's activism has also come at great peril to his personal safety.
 During the period of political instability in Ghana following a long series of bloody coups, Amenga-Etego was seized and jailed without trial many times for heading student protests.
 In 1982 he was seized and thrown in military prison without trial and threatened with death by execution.
 A sympathetic army captain secretly secured his escape.
-For the next seven months, Amenga-Etego lived underground and on constant alert of the authorities.
+For seven months following his escape, Amenga-Etego lived underground and on constant alert of the authorities.
 Since 1992, when democracy was restored and the ban on political parties lifted, he has been able to operate much more openly, though he is still shadowed by Ghana's Bureau of National Intelligence.

 Many of Amenga-Etego's country people have been moved by his passion and infectious energy to join the cause.
 Inspired by his leadership, health workers, farmers, academics, environmental groups, trade unions, students and religious leaders have waged campaigns against the multinational corporations competing to privatize Ghana's water system, conducted media and public education outreach, lobbied, and launched fact-finding missions in favor of alternative water management models that rely on government-subsidized partnerships with local businesses and communities.
 In a Ghanaian town called Savelugu, for example, a public water company supplies bulk water to the community, which takes care of pricing, distribution, and maintenance of water pipes on its own.